 You shall come back at the welcome desk after your presentation to collect your certificate of presentation.

 You shall print (in color) and bring the badge that you received by email when you registered for NANOP 2019.

 Please preload on your laptop all needed documents in case of WIFI issue.

-The detailed schedule of presentations should be ready and published on the event website by beginning of September
+The detailed schedule of presentations should be ready and published on the event website by mid of August

 For oral presenters